ELynx/screeps-world/README.md

 Temporary creeps, e.g. role Heal, spawned if there are broken creeps:
 -> spawn on demand;
 --> recycle by "Dynamic creep life" afterwards.

+Roads in neutral room require change in repair code to work on energy level 0.

 # Profiler
 Uses github.com/samogot/screeps-profiler, more up-to-date and feature branch